 Uluru & Surrounds7-day itinerary

-This seven day itinerary takes you from Uluru and nearby Kata Tjuta to the majestic Kings Canyon, and on to the ancient salt lakes of Lake Amadeus.
+This 7-day itinerary takes you from Uluru and nearby Kata Tjuta to the majestic Kings Canyon, and on to the ancient salt lakes of Lake Amadeus.
 You’ll learn about Uluru’s importance to the local Anangu people and experience life on a working outback camel station.

 See Australia’s most iconic landmark from every angle – by foot, camel, double-decker bus, bicycle, on the back of a Harley or from the air.
 No matter which you choose, the view of Uluru will not disappoint, particularly at sunrise or sunset.

-Start your day at the Uluru-Kata Tjuta Cultural Centre to find out more about the park, activities and the local Aboriginal culture.
+Start your day at the Cultural Centre at Uluru to find out more about the park, activities and the local Aboriginal culture.
 The Anangu people are Uluru’s traditional custodians and have lived in the area for at least 22,000 years.
-At the Cultural Centre you can purchase Anangu art, watch craft demonstrations, or join a bush tucker session and guided walk.
+At the Cultural Centre you can purchase Anangu art and learn more about Anangu culture and the park’s natural environment through exhibits and presentations from Anangu and park rangers.

 See Uluru from every angle